 In taxes, there’s also an equalizer of sorts; it’s called the alternative minimum tax, or AMT.
 Instituted in 1969, it was intended to ensure that the very rich didn’t pay a lower effective tax rate than everyone else.²

 In recent years, however, the “very rich” aren’t the only ones who need to be concerned about the AMT.
-Because the AMT is not indexed for inflation, more and more middle-class Americans are being forced to pay it.
-In 2014, an estimated 46% of all tax filers with income between $100,000 and $200,000 will pay the AMT.³
+Because the AMT was not indexed for inflation until 2013, more and more middle-class Americans are being forced to pay it.
+Today, an estimated 5 million tax filers pay about $35 billion in additional tax.
+The average AMT per tax return: about $7,000.³

 What Is The AMT, Exactly?